Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

 ### Load Balancing

-You can pre-define a set of like-servers which a use should be able to hit any one of, to the same result.
-Once defined, Nginx can use some method to route users to one of your pool of servers.
-You can do this for a single location, or the entire web directory, just like normal proxy-pass style we already talked about.
+You can pre-define a set of like-servers which a user should be able to hit any one of, to the same result.
+Once defined, Nginx will route users to any one of your pool of servers.
+You can do this for a single location, or the entire web directory, just like the normal proxy-pass style we already talked about.

 For example, say you have a blog that gets 99% of your traffic, located at:
 `www.mydoghouse.net/blog`.
 You can load balance *just your /blog requests*, while all remaining stuff hits a normal server.